nabilhassein/bitcurry/README.md

     source .virthualenv/bin/activate

-This will give the project a virtual environment, avoiding dependency hell (I think).
+This will give the project a virtual environment, avoiding dependency hell (?).

 (See http://adit.io/posts/2013-04-15-making-a-website-with-haskell.html)

+## directory annoyances

+Be sure to stay inside of the `bitcurry` directory.
+If you `cd` into `src`, `test`, etc. you will get irritating errors about "Could not find module Foo"

+## building and testing

+    source .virthualenv/bin/activate
+    cabal configure --enable-tests && cabal build && cabal test

+If all is right with the world, this will build and test the package.

+*PLEASE let me know if this does not work for you.*

 ## workflow